-This Sub-Fund aims to achieve a sustainable investment objective, by targeting a lower carbon intensity than the reference benchmark (i.e., seek to reduce the carbon intensity of issuers by at least 30% under normal market conditions relative to its benchmark) in view of achieving the longterm global warming objectives of the Paris Agreement.
+This Sub-Fund aims to achieve a sustainable investment objective, by targeting a lower carbon intensity than a custom comparison benchmark (i.e., seek to reduce the carbon intensity of issuers by at least 30% under normal market conditions relative to its custom benchmark) in view of achieving the long-term global warming objectives of the Paris Agreement.
+This custom comparison benchmark is a combination of the JP Morgan CEMBI Broad Diversified Index and quasi-sovereign issuers in the JP Morgan EMBI Global Diversified Index to determine the appropriate constituents.

-This Sub-Fund will invest in issuers that are managing ESG and sustainability risks, and that are meeting a minimum standard for sustainable investments, as defined by TCW.
+This Sub-Fund will invest in sovereign and corporate (quasi-sovereign and corporate) issuers that are managing ESG and sustainability risks, and that are meeting a minimum standard for sustainable investments, as defined by TCW.
 In addition, the portfolio manager will seek to engage proactively with portfolio companies to improve sustainability practices and outcomes.

-Specific sustainability criteria include: (1) reducing the carbon intensity of the portfolio; (2)

-exclusions; (3) proactively engaging with issuers on ESG factors; (4) ESG scoring; and (5) meeting a minimum threshold against various sustainability metrics ("TCW's Sustainability Assessment Framework") that are outlined in further detail below.
+Specific sustainability criteria include: (1) reducing the carbon intensity of the portfolio; (2) exclusions; (3) proactively engaging with issuers on ESG factors; (4) ESG scoring; and (5) meeting a minimum threshold against various sustainability metrics ("TCW's Sustainability Assessment Framework") that are outlined in further detail below.
 These criteria complement existing due diligence and fundamental research processes across investment teams that integrates environmental, social, and governance factors into the investment process.

-Additionally, this Sub-Fund aims to invest in companies that are contributing to the following sustainability themes: (i) climate change mitigation and adaptation (both related to climate physical risk and transition to a low carbon economy), (ii) water solutions, (iii) energy efficiency, (iv) pollution prevention, (v) circular economy; (vi) biodiversity and land use; (vii) healthcare, (viii) sanitation, (ix) access to education, (x) SME finance, (xi) access to basic services, and (xii) healthy living.
+Additionally, this Sub-Fund aims to invest in sovereign and corporate (quasi-sovereign and corporate) issuers that are contributing to the following sustainability themes: (i) climate change mitigation and adaptation (both related to climate physical risk and transition to a low carbon economy), (ii) water solutions, (iii) energy efficiency, (iv) pollution prevention, (v) circular economy, (vi) biodiversity and land use; (vii) healthcare, (viii) sanitation, (ix) access to education, (x) SME finance, (xi) access to basic services, and (xii) healthy living.